salv10/salv10/README.md

 I'm a Full-Stack Developer using C#, JS, HTML to build Web Application with .NET Core framework.
 I'm graduated in Computer Science.
 During my studies, I learned different programming leanguages such as Java, Python, C.

-- I’m currently learning Python and Angular framework
+- I’m currently developing in Python and working as a full-stack developer
 - ⚡ I like sports, music and travelling around the world!

 <!---